pigsub4dom-sudo/https-github.com-chicksonspeed-Zoom-Nuke/README.md

-# 🔥 Screw 1132 Overkill.sh - macOS Zoom Nuke & Reinstall Tool
+# 🔥 Screw 1132 Overkill - macOS Zoom Nuke & Reinstall Tool

 > **"Ben from IT" approved Zoom cleanup and reinstallation script for macOS**